ltelab/disdrodb/docs/source/contribute_data.rst

 .. _step9:

-Step 9: Test the reader by launching the DISDRODB L0 processing
+Step 9: Test launching the DISDRODB L0 processing
 -------------------------------------------------------------------

 To test if the reader works properly, the easiest way is to run the DISDRODB L0 processing of the stations for which you added the reader.